 Of all the incentives for installing solar panel systems, solar renewable energy certificates (SRECs) are some of the most potent, yet least-understood.
 You may have heard enigmatic terms like “SREC markets,” “solar renewable portfolio standards,” and “minimum compliance payments” thrown around in discussions about SRECS, but sifting through of all this jargon can be downright mind-numbing.
 However, SRECs can provide sizable streams of money to owners of solar power systems, so learning about what SRECs are, where they are available, and how they can make solar more financially-rewarding can, quite literally, pay off in a big way.
+In this article we aim to answer the simple questions: “how do SRECs work?”

 Understanding SRECs and Other Solar Energy Jargon

-The first step to understanding SRECs is learning about renewable portfolio standards (RPS).
+The first step to understanding how SRECs work is learning about renewable portfolio standards (RPS).
 RPS are the policies that give rise to SRECs and SREC markets.
 They require utilities – such as commercial electricity retailers (e.g. National Grid in New England) – to provide a specific percentage of their electricity generated from renewable sources.
 In Massachusetts, for example, retail electricity providers must provide at least 7% of their electricity from renewable sources by the end of 2012.
 By the end of 2020, this percentage increases to 15%.
 To meet these requirements, electricity providers must obtain renewable energy certificates (RECs), which serve as proof that they have either produced renewable electricity themselves or paid someone else who is producing renewable electricity for the right to “claim” the electricity.

 As part of their RPS, some states also specify what is known as a solar carve-out: a minimum percentage of electricity sales that come specifically from solar power systems.
 In states with solar carve-outs, owners of solar panels receive one SREC for every megawatt hour (MWh) of electricity their panels produce.
 These SRECs work the same as RECs, but only count towards solar electricity specifically.
 A typical size for a home solar panel system is five kilowatts (KW), which will produce about five to eight Megawatt hours (MWh) of electricity per year.
 This means that the typical homeowner who installs solar panels will earn about five to eight SRECs per year.